pauljeter/pauljeter-astro/src/content/blog/understanding-dora-metrics.md

 As a seasoned engineering leader, I've seen firsthand how DORA Metrics empower data-driven decision-making, enabling our teams to deliver faster and more reliably while continuously improving quality.

-By systematically tracking and responding to these four critical metrics—Cycle Time, Deployment Frequency, Change Failure Rate, and MTTR—you can build a high-performance software delivery organization.
+By systematically tracking and responding to these four critical metrics, Cycle Time, Deployment Frequency, Change Failure Rate, and MTTR, you can build a high-performance software delivery organization.

 Consistently leverage these insights to optimize your team's efficiency, resilience, and quality.